 Top 10 things to do in Verona with kids: The Romeo and Juliet Balcony

 It may have no actual basis in real life but Verona is the heart of Shakespeare’s Romeo & Juliet and there are little nods to the story all across the city.
-The main sight of pilgrimage for literary fans though has to be the balcony where you can pay a little extra to stand on and look down on the crowds below.
+The main sight of pilgrimage for literary fans though has to be the balcony where you can pay a little extra to stand on it and look down over the crowds below.
 There’s also a museum with props from various Romeo and Juliet films and children will enjoy sending their own letters to Juliet on computers inside.

 Rainy day activity.